DrAdrianDC/Portfolio-for-Data-Science/README.md

 Welcome to my Data Science portfolio!
 Here, you'll find a collection of projects I've worked on, showcasing my skills and experience in the field of Data Science and Machine Learning.
 Each project includes a brief description, the tools and techniques used, and links to the code and any related information.

 # Projects

+#### Project 0: Project on Data Cleaning
+    Description: A comprehensive process of cleaning and preparing raw data for analysis and modeling.
+    Tools & Techniques: Python, pandas, numpy, scipy
+    Links: GitHub Repository

 #### Project 1: Wine Quality Prediction

     Description: Predicting the quality of wines using physicochemical variables.